 New subject codes are initiated by colleges and approved by the registrar.
 Approval involves assigning authority for each subject code to a specific department or academic unit within the college of ownership.
 After approval by the registrar, the college and academic unit/departmental ownership is recorded in the student information system.
-Each Subject Code is under the specified authority of an identified unit (see Appendix Two: Approved Subject Code Authority).
-The specified authority A college may permit the use of a course label subject code under its authority by another academic unit for a specific course or courses upon agreement by the specified authority, with the secondary unit then having administrative, content and/or resource authority for this specific course.
-This arrangement requires the agreement of the specified college authority and is contingent upon consultation with the registrar and the approval of APC via the course challenge process.
-This arrangement would allow for specific classes to be delivered and administered by faculty from another academic unit department (a different resource authority), which is important and desirable for both inter- and multi-disciplinary programs.
+A college may permit the use of a subject code under its authority by another academic unit for a specific course or courses, with the secondary unit then having administrative, content and/or resource authority for this specific course.
+This arrangement requires the agreement of the college authority and is contingent upon consultation with the registrar and the approval of APC via the course challenge process.
+This arrangement would allow for specific classes to be delivered and administered by faculty from another academic unit (a different resource authority), which is important and desirable for both inter- and multi-disciplinary programs.
 This would mirror the cross-college minor system where both colleges must agree to the minor for it to be delivered.